chinomnsoawazie/multiple-choice-quiz-widget/README.md

-This widget is build to be a standalone widget that can be modified for any use.
+This widget is built to be a standalone widget that can be modified for any use.
 Test data is suppplied and it comes with different quizzes, and each quiz has both its questions and their corresponding options which includes the right answer.

 The test starts out with a welcome screen introducing the first quiz in the quizzes array as shown below
 <img width="100%" src="https://github.com/chinomnsoawazie/multiple-choice-quiz-widget/blob/master/images/welcome-screen.png" style="max-width:90%;">